 In 2009 the Company began focusing its investing activities in leading-edge cancer companies.
 In response to government limitations on reimbursement for highly technical and expensive cancer treatments and a resulting business decline in the cancer immunotherapy sector, the Company decided to exit that space.
 In the summer of 2013, the Company was asked to consider investing in a cancer-related project with a medical marijuana focus.
 On August 29, 2013, the Company decided to fully divest its cancer assets and focus its next round of investments in the medical marijuana and cannabis sector.
-In late 2019, the Company expanded its target industry focus to potentially include energy, mining and minerals, technology, consumer products, management services, and manufacturing sectors with the goal of ensuring increased market opportunities and investment diversification.
-In April 2021, the Company announced that it is adding a cryptocurrency focus for Mentor.
+Since late 2019, the Company has expanded its target industry focus which now includes energy, medical products, manufacturing, cryptocurrency, consumer products, and management services with the goal of ensuring increased market opportunities.